JGalego/awesome-safety-critical-ai/README.md

 Achieving zero-error performance in AI is very expensive and, in many cases, impossible.

-Instead, the goal should be to reduce risk to acceptable levels, and to build systems that are resilient when things go wrong.
+Instead, the goal should be to reduce risk to acceptable levels and build systems that are resilient when things go wrong.

 ### Always have a safety net